 When confronting weight-based bias and harassment in the workplace, there's no shortage of personal testimonies.
 Take, for example, Anna Burns.

 The stereotyping continued as an adult.
-Once, her chief people officer openly commented about not wanting to eat a cupcake because she was going to the beach that weekend, “implying that if she ate the cupcake, she would look fat, like me,” Burns says.
+Once, her chief people officer openly commented about not wanting to eat a cupcake because she was going to the beach that weekend, “implying that if she ate the cupcake, she would look fat, like me,” Burns said.
 After it was explained to the manager that what she said had caused Burns harm, the individual did not feel the need to express remorse or take accountability.

 Burns isn't alone.